Carlsbad Eye Care – Your Source for LASIK Eye Surgery in San Diego

 How much does LASIK Eye Surgery cost?

-LASIK surgery costs vary based on the technology and equipment used, surgeon experience, and geographic area.
+LASIK eye surgery cost can vary based on the technology and equipment used, surgeon experience, and geographic area.
 It can typically cost between $2,000 and $4,000 per eye.
 Be careful of some of the lower fees advertised, as they may be bait-and-switch techniques, involving unreasonable conditions and restrictions, or the laser center may be using older, outdated technologies such as the microkeratome blade.

 San Diego Ophthalmologist Dr. Tracy utilizes the most advanced technologies and equipment, performing blade-free, all-laser LASIK surgery.
 We charge one flat fee for your LASIK procedure, which includes all pre-operative evaluations, special testing, and post-operative care.
 At Carlsbad Eye Care, Dr. Tracy performs all pre- and post-op care himself, including the free initial consultation.
 We offer no-interest Credit Care financing and payment plans to help make the cost of your LASIK procedure affordable.
 This will allow you to make small monthly payments over a period of time in accordance with your budget.